mnieber/dodo-commands/doc/commands.rst

 Installing command directories from dodo_commands.extra
 =======================================================

-If you call :code:`dodo-install-default-commands` with a path that is not found, then :code:`dodo-install-default-commands` will try to locate this path inside the `extra` directory of the dodo_commands python package.
+If you call :code:`dodo install-default-commands` with a path that is not found, then :code:`dodo install-default-commands` will try to locate this path inside the `extra` directory of the dodo_commands python package.
-Calling :code:`dodo-install-default-commands --help` will show a list of command directories that come standard with the dodo_commands package.
+Calling :code:`dodo install-default-commands --help` will show a list of command directories that come standard with the dodo_commands package.